cameronglegg/stirlingdocs/docs/roles/benchman.md

 ## Role

 1. small table saw operator
-2. miter sw operator
+2. miter saw operator
 3. edge bander operator
 4. other duties as assigned
-5. updating info book
-6. organizing your work area
+5. organizing your work area
-7. assemble cabinets
+6. assemble cabinets
-8. raw wood sanding
+7. raw wood sanding
-9. laminating
+8. laminating
-10. staining and lacquering
+9. staining and lacquering if required
-11. finish sanding
+10. finish sanding
-12. installation as required
+11. installation as required

 :::important

 ### Reports to?

-The Installer reports to the **Shop Foreman**
+Reports to the **Shop Foreman**

 :::